microsoftarchive/iot-journey/docs/building-and-deploying-the-sample-solution.md

 - On the Scale page, verify that the instance count is set to 2.

-### Creating the Configuration File and Building the Solution
+### Updating the Configuration File for the Unit Tests

-***This section might become obsolete if the configuration is moved to the provisioning script***

-- Using File Explorer copy the file named *mysettings-template.config* in the RunFromConsole folder to *mysettings.config*

-- In Visual Studio, open the *mysettings.config* file in the ScenarioSimulator.ConsoleHost project.
+- In Visual Studio, open the *app.config* file in the ColdStorage.Tests project in the UnitTests folder.

-- Using the Azure portal, find the connection string for the eventhub01 event hub in the Service Bus namespace that was created by the provisioning script.

-- In Visual Studio, set the value of the Simulator.EventHubConnectionString key to the connection string for the eventhub01 event hub.
-Append the text `;TransportType=Amqp` to the end of the string.
+- In the <appSettings> section, in the value for the storageconnectionstring key, replace the text *[YourStorageAccountName]* with the name of the storage account that you specified when you ran the provisioning script.

-> **Note:** It is important to specify the transport type because the default protocol is not supported by Azure Event Hub and will trigger exceptions at runtime.

-- Set the value of the Simulator.EventHubPath key to eventhub01.

 - Using the Azure portal, find the primary account key for the storage account that was created by the provisioning script.

-- In Visual Studio, set the value of the Coldstorage.CheckpointStorageAccount key using the name of the storage account and the primary account key.
+- In Visual Studio, replace the text *[YourStorageAccountKey]* with the primary account key.

-- Repeat the previous step to set the value of the Coldstorage.BlobWriterStorageAccount key.

-- Using the Azure portal, find the connection string for the Service Bus namespace that was created by the provisioning script.

-> **Note:** This is not the same as the event hub connection string retrieved earlier.

-- In Visual Studio, set the value of the Coldstorage.EventHubConnectionString key to the connection string for the eventhub01 event hub.
-Append the text `;TransportType=Amqp` to the end of the string.

-- Set the value of the Coldstorage.EventHubName key to eventhub01.

-- (Optional) Modify the values of the other parameters, such as the number of devices or the duration of the simulation if required (the default values are perfectly acceptable, but you can experiment with different settings).

 - Save the configuration file and rebuild the solution.
 It should now build successfully.